 - I want you to be a time management superhero.

-Because we don’t have time to waste.
-I believe that time is actually more important than money.
+Because we don’t have time to waste, I believe that time is more important than money.
 Why?
 Because we have limited time.
 We want to be present, right?
 With our kids and with our families.
 I want to have time to do my Bible study in the morning and not start stressing out about the 100 million emails I’ve got to deal with.

-The 1st Time Waster Is Excessive Social Media Use
+First Time Waster: Excessive Social Media Use

-How about if you just started by cutting it in half?
+How about starting by cutting it in half?
 What I found to be true for me is that I wasn’t able to cut it in half because of the addiction tendencies and the dopamine hits that it created in my brain.
 I found myself there anyway, even when I set time limits.
-I time-blocked myself only to show up there a couple of minutes or even a couple of hours a day.
-That turned into 2 hours and 4 hours, etc., right?
-Like 10 minutes becomes 20 minutes.

-The 2nd Time Waster Is Email Overload
+Second Time Waster: Email Overload

 A study by The Radicati Group estimated that the total number of email users worldwide would reach 4.6 billion by the end of 2025.
 Listen to this.
 A study by Adobe found that online business owners spend an average of 3.1 hours daily checking and responding to emails.
-Finally, another study by McKinsey and Company reported that online business owners spend 28% of their workweek managing emails, which is basically 2.8 hours a day.
+Finally, another study by McKinsey and Company reported that online business owners spend 28% of their workweek managing emails, which is 2.8 hours a day.

 Email Tips